-Lunch Bunch is a school-oriented program providing adult-supervised care for students in K3 and K4 and is available from 11:30 a.m. until 2:30 p.m. for a weekly fee of \$40 or a drop-in fee of \$7/hour.
-Students may also purchase lunch or bring a lunch from home.
+Lunch Bunch is a school-oriented program providing adult-supervised care for students in K3 and K4 and is available from 11:30 a.m. until 2:30 p.m. for an additional fee of \$12 per day.
+Students may also purchase lunch or bring lunch from home.

-Knight Shift is a school-operated program providing adult-supervised care for students in grades K3-8 from dismissal until 6:0nt0 P.M.
+Knight Shift is a school-operated program providing adult-supervised care for students in grades K3-8 from dismissal until 6:00 P.M.
 Parents may use this service on a daily or drop-in basis.
 All children who are at school 15 minutes after the dismissal time of the oldest sibling will be dismissed to Knight Shift.
-Charges will be invoiced as follows: A weekly fee of \$60.00 or a drop-in fee of \$7/hour.
-The first hour is charged in 15 minute increments; all others billed in hour increments.
+Charges will be invoiced as follows: A fee of \$7/hour, with a \$100/week maximum to be billed in 15 min increments for every hour after the first hour.
 Hours are from dismissal until 6:00 pm daily (M-F).
 Pick-up after 6:00 pm is billed at \$1 per minute.